 Good house keeping tips to keep your greenhouse warm.

 Paraffin heaters are the simplest way to heat a greenhouse up to about a maximum length of 8ft in winter.

-If heating demand is not to high through Winter and outside temperature does not fall below -6C and the required greenhouse temperature is no more than +5C, this paraffin heater will keep your greenhouse free of frost and will burn for 50-70 Hours on one fill.
+If heating demand is not to high through Winter and outside temperature does not fall below -6C and the required greenhouse temperature is no more than +5C, this paraffin heater will keep your greenhouse free of frost.

 If you use a greenhouse heater you can help keep greenhouse heating costs down and still grow plants through late Autumn and Winter months by adding a layer of bubble wrap to insulate your greenhouse.
 See below.

 insulating your greenhouse with bubble wrap will widen the range of plants you will be able to grow through winter.
 Its easy and cheap to insulating a small greenhouse with bubble wrap and only takes about an hour.

 This bubble wrap kit includes the plastic clips to hold the wrap in place, or try using clothes pegs, remember to fasten the bubble wrap around windows, doors and vents in away that they can still be opened.